Jeff Fisher

-Jeffrey Michael Fisher (born February 25, 1958) is an American football coach and former cornerback and return specialist.
+Jeffrey Michael Fisher (born February 25, 1958) is an American professional football coach, executive and former cornerback and return specialist.
 He served as a head coach in the National Football League (NFL) for 22 seasons, primarily with the Houston / Tennessee Oilers / Titans franchise.
-He coached the Oilers / Titans from 1994 to 2010 and the St. Louis / Los Angeles Rams from 2012 to 2016.
+Fisher coached the Oilers / Titans from 1994 to 2010 and the St. Louis / Los Angeles Rams from 2012 to 2016.
+He is currently the commissioner of Arena Football One, after serving as interim commissioner of the previous incarnation of the Arena Football League and also majority owner of the AF1's Nashville Kats.

-After playing college football at University of Southern California, he was drafted in the seventh round of the 1981 NFL Draft by the Chicago Bears, and played with the Bears for five seasons.
+After playing college football for the USC Trojans, Fisher was drafted in the seventh round of the 1981 NFL draft by the Chicago Bears, and played with the Bears for five seasons.
 He won a Super Bowl ring in 1985 while on injured reserve during his final season as a player.

 Fisher then held several coaching positions for various teams before becoming the head coach of the Titans towards the end of the 1994 season during their tenure as the Houston Oilers and was the team's first coach when they relocated to Tennessee.
-He continued to coach the Titans until after the end of the 2010 season when the Titans and Fisher mutually agreed to part ways.
+Fisher continued to coach the Titans until after the end of the 2010 season when he and the team mutually agreed to part ways.
 Following a season away from football, Fisher was hired as the head coach of the Rams in 2012 and coached the team during their last four years in St. Louis.
-He remained the head coach of the Rams during the franchise's return to Los Angeles in 2016, but was fired near the end of the season.
+He remained the head coach of the Rams during the franchise's return to Los Angeles in 2016 but was fired near the end of the season.

-Fisher's most successful season was in 1999, when he led the Titans to the franchise's first (and only) Super Bowl appearance in XXXIV, which ended in close defeat by the St. Louis Rams for their first Super Bowl title.
-However, despite compiling a winning record as a head coach, Fisher's career has been noted for an overall lack of success, having only obtained six winning seasons and postseason appearances in over two decades in the NFL.
-He holds the record for the most regular-season losses by an NFL head coach at 165, tied with Dan Reeves.
+Fisher's most successful season was in 1999, when he led the Titans to the franchise's first (and only) Super Bowl appearance in XXXIV, which ended in close defeat by the Rams for their first Super Bowl title.
+However, despite compiling a winning record as a head coach, Fisher's career has been noted for an overall lack of success, having only attained six winning seasons and postseason appearances in over two decades in the NFL.
+He is tied with Dan Reeves and Bill Belichick for the most regular-season losses in NFL history at 165, but has the third-most total losses at 171, behind Reeves at 174 and Belichick at 178.

 Early life

-A native of Southern California, Fisher played Pop Warner football as a member of the Reseda Rams and was 2-way starter on their championship team in 1972.
+A native of Southern California, Fisher played Pop Warner football as a member of the Reseda Rams and was two-way starter on their championship team in 1972.
 He then starred as a high school All-American wide receiver at Taft High School in Woodland Hills.